omhland/attentionpath/README.md

 Investigate systemd
 MR calendar path
+Make trello put up automatically

+Make Gmail pup up every other day, or something like that

 # New requirements
 1. The ability to edit the start up procedure using a text file